Manuteaa/dbd_autoSkillCheck/README.md

 ## Windows standalone app

-It's for you if you don't want to install anything, but just run the AI script.
+Use the standalone app if you don't want to install anything, but just run the AI script.

 Go to the releases page for instructions: https://github.com/Manuteaa/dbd_autoSkillCheck/releases

-## From source
+## Build from source

 I have only tested the model on my own computer running Windows 11 with CUDA version 12.3.
 I provide two different scripts you can run, here the instructions.